 Dr. Robert McCoy was appointed as Director of the Geophysical Institute at the University of Alaska Fairbanks in October of 2011.
 He received his A.B. in Physics from Cornell University in 1974, his M.S. in Physics from Texas A&M in 1976 and his Ph.D. in Astro-Geophysics from the University of Colorado in 1981.
 Dr. McCoy is the author of more than 70 publications in scientific and technical journals.
 He has more than 15 years of research administrative experience at the Office of Naval Research and previously served as the Technical Director for the Operationally Responsive Space Office and the Team Leader for the Space Science Team for the Office of Naval Research.
 Throughout his career, Dr. McCoy has overseen multimillion-dollar operating budgets and managed interdisciplinary teams of scientists, engineers, contractors and students.
 In 2013 Dr. McCoy was appointed as an American Meteorological Society Fellow.
 He has received a variety of awards, including the Rotary International Stellar Award in 2010, the NRL 75th Anniversary Innovator Award in 1998, the Alan Berman Publication Award in 1994 and 2001, as well as, earned the NRL Group Achievement Award in 1983 and the NASA Group Achievement Award in 2004.

 Elizabeth O’Connell is Frontier Scientists’ project director.
 She has over 30 years experience in broadcast media, with an avid interest in new media.
-The company WonderVisions spearheading this concept has primarily worked in the arctic and with scientists or naturalists.
+The company WonderVisions spearheading this concept has primarily worked in the Arctic and with scientists or naturalists.
 Her hobbies include birding, telephone pictionary, running downhill and in water, exploring the trails.
 Academic interests include: a curiosity about everything.

 Aaron Andrews is a computer science student at the University of Alaska Fairbanks and Research Project Assistant at Arctic Region Supercomputing Center, within the University of Alaska Fairbanks Geophysical Institute.
 Aaron writes software programs for Frontier Scientists’ mobile and website applications.